supercid/techdocs-wiki-tmp/Popup-Callbacks.md

 | campaignId | String | The identifier of the popup campaign |

 ## Popup Maximised Callback

+The customer can minimize a Nosto behavioral pop-up into a ribbon to be shown at the edge of the viewport.
+When they click on this ribbon, the pop-up will be maximized again to be shown in full size.
+This callback will be called when the customer clicks the ribbon to maximize the pop-up.

 ```js
   api.listen("popupMaximized", function(popupEvent) {